Update 3 (Oct. 26, 2021): Added an FAQ section to address a few questions that keep coming up :)

 Anyway, the guy asked where I lived and when I told him he went over to another section where some guys were organizing mail.
 He asked this other guy to help me by checking if there was a parcel notice for me.
 It took about two minutes but they found it!
 Apparently, it was just there, ready for delivery to our building.
 The other guy handed it over to me and said something about delivering only once a month.
 Huh?
 They only do delivery once a month?
 Is that what he meant?
 I wasn’t sure and I didn’t ask anymore because I was itching to get my package.
 I thanked the mail guys and went back to the parcel section.

 So, back at the parcel section, I gave the parcel notice to the guy and he looked for my package on the shelf near the door.
 (So I was just practically standing next to my package and didn’t know it.)
 He found it and told me to pay at the admin section.
-I paid PHP112 bucks for my parcel.
-The last time I picked up a book here (I won it from a giveaway and it was mailed by the author), it cost 100 bucks, but that was a couple of years ago, I think.
+I paid PHP112 bucks (storage fee or something) for my parcel.
+The last time I picked up a book here (I won it from a giveaway and it was mailed by the author), it cost 100 bucks, but that was a few years ago.
 Anyway, I went back to the parcel section to get my package, thanked the parcel guy because he was actually super helpful, and headed home.

 And that was it.
 My stuff from Book Depository took more than six weeks to land in my hands.